tarkanyil/phase10-tracker/README.md

 - Track score and round completion for each player
 - Undo the submission of the latest round
 - View actual scores and game status for each player
+- Resume a previously not finished game (on the same device)
 - Initiate new game with new players, as well as with the same players

 ### Screenshot